-We've all heard that content is king, and we know that great content is still so hard to produce.
-Yet often when clients ask an agency like Element Three for a new website, managing that content is the furthest thing from their minds.
+We've all heard that content is king, and we all also know that great content is pretty difficult to produce.
+Yet when clients ask us or a consultancy or agency like Element Three for a new website, managing that website's content is often the furthest thing from their minds.
 Clients want a new look and feel, a new creative flair to their boring old brand, or maybe even a new brand entirely.
 They want a new user interface that gets users to the best parts of the website more quickly.
 They want a conversion-rate-friendly, data-driven, search-engine-optimized site.

 What’s that got to do with content?
 In a word, plenty.

 The biggest hidden expense to building a new website is content—writing the new, porting over the old, and managing it all.
-Here are the pitfalls when it comes to building out content for new websites, how to prepare for a new site, and why the expense is worth it.
+Here are some of the pitfalls you might encounter when it comes to building out content for new websites, how to prepare for a new site, and why the expense is worth it.

 Websites can be expensive, when you consider the all-in cost of taking your existing site and redesigning and redeveloping it.
-But it’s content that is the silent killer of website budgets.
+But the process of brainstorming layouts, coding the site, and getting the framework in place and online isn’t that part that really costs you.
+Content is the silent killer of website budgets—in large part because it doesn’t get the attention that more obvious cost drivers do.
 Whether you are rewriting all new content or just re-publishing everything that was there before into a new format, you’re going to have to deal with a lot of content.

-Consider all the content that is necessary to have a properly functioning website, one that attracts prospects and converts them into paying customers.
-Over time, most websites generate loads of content, including:
+Consider all the content that is necessary to have a properly functioning website that attracts prospects and converts them into paying customers.
+Over time, good websites generate loads of content, including:

 - Product pages